About Long Live the Kings (LLTK)

 - Health Reimbursement Account (HRA)

 - 401k with matching opportunities (after one year of full-time employment) at 5%

 - A hybrid work environment: Note that the duties of this position may include additional in-person responsibilities such as: ongoing management responsibilities (including initial get-to-know-you and trust building activities), donor meetings, and events.
 Despite these in-person needs, we trust you to know how and where you work best, either remotely or in our office.

 Diversity, Equity, and Inclusion

-Staff and Board have begun a formal process of examining ourselves and our organization with a DEI lens and have started implementing changes.
+Two and a half years ago staff and Board began a formal process of examining ourselves and our organization with a DEI lens.
 Our intention is to do this work so that we can authentically embrace DEI principles as a core value that drives the success of our people, our partners, and our work.

 How to Apply

 We welcome and encourage qualified people of all identities and abilities to apply.
 Please email to apply, letting us know how/where you heard about the job, and include a resume or CV and 1-page cover letter that describes your interest in LLTK and this position, and your relevant qualifications and experience.
-Application review begins on April 24, 2023; the position will remain open until filled.
+Application review begins January 25th; the position will remain open until filled.

 We look forward to receiving your materials.
-Please send them to Scott Jenkins at email@example.com.
+Please send them to Lynn Baker at email@example.com.
 We’re a small team and politely request that follow-up calls or emails be restricted to technical questions or necessary accommodations having to do with applying.